Larry Gallagher Obituary - MO | Legacy Pro

 Larry R. Gallagher

-Larry was preceded in death by: His father, and his first wife Suzanne (Thompson) Gallagher.
+He was preceded in death by, his father; and his first wife, Suzanne (Thompson) Gallagher.

-He is survived by: His wife Joyce Pierson; His mother; sister, Vicky (Joel) Cummings of Festus; brother, Perry (Pama) Gallagher, of Wasilla, Ala., and his two nephews Ian Gallagher of Wasilla Ala, and Tyler (Christa) Gallagher of Palmer, Ala.
+Larry is survived by his wife, Joyce Pierson; his mother, Hazel Gallagher; sister, Vicky (Joel) Cummings of Festus; brother, Perry (Pama) Gallagher, of Wasilla, Alaska; and his two nephews, Ian Gallagher of Wasilla, Alaska, and Tyler (Christa) Gallagher of Palmer, Alaska.

 Per Larry's wishes there will be no funeral services.